LaNsHoR/html-css-builder/README.md

 builder.HTML( 'div', { className:'myClass' } )
 ```

 That will "compile" the style object into standard CSS and will inject a new style html tag in the head with the result.
+Note that standard CSS property names like `font-size` and DOM notation versions (camel case) like `fontSize` are both supported.

 **IMPORTANT:** Please, keep in mind that the generated CSS will be global, so any component using _myClass_ will be affected by the example above.
-This approach is not intended to be used for CSS Modules.
+This approach is not intended to be used as util for CSS Modules.
 Also, don't confuse JSS with the style object we use in this builder, this style object maps directly the object with format

 ```javascript
 {